Skip to main content

 Area Agencies on Aging in Utah (2026 Guide)

-Bottom line: Utah Area Agencies on Aging help older adults and caregivers find local support.
-They can point you to meals, rides, caregiver help, Medicare counseling, legal help, home care options, senior centers, and safety resources.
-They are a good first call when you do not know where to start.
+Bottom line: Utah Area Agencies on Aging help older adults, caregivers, disabled seniors, senior veterans, and families find local support.
+They can point you to meals, rides, senior centers, caregiver help, Medicare counseling, legal help, home-care screening, and safety resources.
+Start with your county office if you are not sure where to call.

 Contents